mrcavalcanti/mosaicoo/docs/sources/getting-started/get-started-grafana-influxdb.md

 1. In Grafana, [add a panel](../panels/add-a-panel.md) and then paste your Flux code into the query editor.
 1. Click **Apply**.
 Your new panel should be visible with data from your Flux query.

-#### Check InfluxDB metrics in Grafana Explore
+#### Check InfluxDB metrics in Mosaicoo Explore

-In your Grafana instance, go to the [Explore]({{< relref "../explore/_index.md" >}}) view and build queries to experiment with the metrics you want to monitor.
+In your Mosaicoo instance, go to the [Explore]({{< relref "../explore/_index.md" >}}) view and build queries to experiment with the metrics you want to monitor.
 Here you can also debug issues related to collecting metrics.

 #### Start building dashboards